 - Wire brushes

 - Asphalt crack filler, such as Flexmaster Crack Sealer

 - Cold asphalt patch, such as Road Rescue Asphalt Patch

 - Driveway sealant, such as Rust-oleum Epoxy Blacktop Coating

 - Old screwdriver

 How to Do It

 After completion, your driveway will look new and black, especially from a distance.
 Up close and at certain angles, the crack and hole patches will be visible below the sealant.
 The sealant itself will have a slightly shiny appearance.

 Anyone who can lift 50 pounds and is in reasonably good shape can finish this project in one weekend.
-A 5-gallon bucket of driveway sealer will cover about 350 square feet.
-Avoid applying sealer in extremely hot or cold seasons; instead, aim for moderate temperatures between 65 and 90 degrees Fahrenheit.
+A five-gallon bucket of driveway sealer will cover about 350 square feet.
+Avoid applying sealer in extremely hot or cold seasons; instead, aim for moderate temperatures between 65 and 90 F.